 Service/Procedure: Diaphragmatic Hernia

-We brought Kenzie into SAGE because of her having symptoms that were more than just a sore stomach.
-The Doctor at SAGE was incredibly reassuring that everything was going to be fine.
-The Doctor ordered an abdominal x-ray to make sure there were no foreign objects causing her illness.
-While the different abdominal x-ray views showed nothing out of the ordinary, the doctor felt there was something being missed.
+We brought Kenzie into Sage because of her having symptoms that were more than just a sore stomach.
+The Doctor at Sage was incredibly reassuring that everything was going to be fine.
+The Doctor order an abdominal x-ray to make sure there were no foreign objects causing her illness.
+While the different abdominal x-ray views showed nothing out of the ordinary, the Doctor felt there was something being missed.
 He ordered a chest x-ray and found that a part of our dog’s small intestine had herniated through her diaphragm and was occupying space next to her heart and crowding her liver.
 It was recommended that she go through a surgery to pull the herniated intestine back into the abdominal cavity and pin it so it could not become herniated again.
 Kenzie has recovered 100% and no longer suffers from periodic bouts of nausea.
 Her incision has healed nicely where you would be hard pressed to see a scar.
-Kenzie is back to living the life of a 4-year old Weimaraner, full of curiosity, affection, and love.
+Kenzie is back to living the life of a 4-1/2-year-old Weimaraner full of curiosity, affection, and love.